Trusted Rideshare Accident Lawyers

 If you are involved in a car accident as a passenger with either Uber or Lyft, the companies must provide $50,000 per person for bodily injury and up to $100,000 per accident for bodily injury.
 Both Uber and Lyft must provide compensation for your accident injuries.
 To get the compensation that you deserve, you will need proper legal representation.

-At Conoscienti, Ledbetter, and Archer, we believe in the power of a solid attorney-client relationship.
+At Conoscienti and Ledbetter, we believe in the power of a solid attorney-client relationship.
 You shouldn’t suffer because of a reckless driver’s hasty decisions.
 Contact our law firm at (404) 373-5800, and let us fight for your rights!

 What Are the Insurance Requirements for Taxi Cabs, Uber, & Lyft?